lybekk/offPIM/README.md

     * Messaging (Used for general purpose information between devices and such, or whatever you feel like)
     * Personal Finances (Under development)
     * Inventory (Under development)
+* Progressive web app (PWA)
 * Themes
 * Open source.
 No proprietary technologies.
 No external requests.
 No tracking.

 ## Try
 [Try a live version of offPIM](https://offpim.app/) (or use it permanently, as it works just as it will anywhere else).
 You may close the browser and tabs.
 Your data will still be there.

-* PS: Your data never leaves your browser, as it uses [PouchDB](https://pouchdb.com/), an in-browser database.
-The data entered into offPIM will neaver touch the server it's hosted on (unless you want to synchronize with a remote database).
+* **PS:** Your data never leaves your browser, as it uses [PouchDB](https://pouchdb.com/), an in-browser database.
+The data entered into offPIM will neaver touch the server it's hosted on.
-* PS2: The downside to this however, is that the data will disappear if the browser cache/data gets deleted during an upgrade or the like.
-Remember to back up and/or synchronize regularly, as is crucially regarding all valuable data.
+* **PS2:** The downside to this however, is that the data will disappear if the browser cache/data gets deleted during an upgrade or the like.
+Remember to back up and/or synchronize regularly, as is crucial for all valuable data.
-* PS3: To verify the data flow, open the developer tab (F12), and check the network tab to see where the traffic goes (or rather, where it doesn't go).
+* **PS3:** *(For network nerds)* To verify there's no monkey business going on here, investigate the data flow yourself.
+Open the developer tab (F12), and check the network tab to see where the traffic goes (or rather, where it doesn't go).

 ## <a id="downloads"></a>Download